eashanhatti/peridot/README.md

 Discussion takes place on the [r/ProgrammingLanguages Discord server](https://discord.gg/jFZ8JyUNtn) in the #peridot channel.

 **Note**: Peridot is a proof-of-concept!
-Don't use it for anything serious.
+It is not intended for real-world use.

 ### References and Inspiration